rdenman/robdenmandotcom/src/assets/posts/01-pwa-resume.md

 4. styles.css: makes the app pretty!
 5. manifest.webmanifest: the [web app manifect](https://developer.mozilla.org/en-US/docs/Web/Manifest) describes our app in a JSON format and allows it to be downloaded directly to a user's device
+6. assets/: a folder to hold our images and icons

-You can also add a `me.jpg` (or PNG, or WEBP, or whatever format you prefer) to your project if you want a picture of yourself in your resume.
+You can also add a `me.jpg` (or PNG, or WEBP, or whatever format you prefer) to your project's assets folder if you want a picture of yourself on your resume.

 ## index.html